iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The [AnalysisStyle]($common) APIs have been cleaned up and promoted to `@public`.
 An AnalysisStyle is used to animate a mesh that has been supplemented with [PolyfaceAuxData]($geometry-core), by recoloring and/or deforming its vertices over time.
 This enables visualization of the effects of computed, changing variables like stress and temperature.

+## Modifications to the Change Summary API

+[ChangeSummaryManager.extractChangeSummaries]($imodeljs-backend) has now been deprecated, and replaced with two methods - [ChangeSummaryManager.createChangeSummaries]($imodeljs-backend) and [ChangeSummaryManager.createChangeSummary]($imodeljs-backend).

+The deprecated method works by creating a range of Change Summaries by starting with the end version, reversing Changesets one by one until the specified start version.
+Since Changesets containing schema changes cannot be reversed, the method may fail to create some Change Summaries.
+The new replacement instead walks the versions in the forward direction.

+- [ChangeSummaryManager.createChangeSummaries]($imodeljs-backend) creates Change Summaries for a range of Changesets by walking the versions in a forward direction starting with the specified first version.
+- [ChangeSummaryManager.createChangeSummary]($imodeljs-backend) creates a single Change Summary for the current version of the iModel, i.e., the last applied Changeset.

+[ChangeSummaryManager.detachChangeCache]($imodeljs-backend)  can now be used to detach the cache after querying the change summary to continue change summary creation if necessary.

+[ChangeSummaryExtractOptions]($imodeljs-backend) was also deprecated as a consequence of the above changes.
+[CreateChangeSummaryArgs]($imodeljs-backend) serves a similar purpose with the newer methods.
+ChangeSummaryExtractContext was unused and has been removed.

 ## UI changes

 ### @bentley/ui-abstract package